Jessie Buckley

 BirthdayDez.
 28, 1988

-BiographyJessie Buckley (born December 28, 1989) is an Irish actress and singer.
-Her accolades include a Laurence Olivier Award, in addition to nominations for an Academy Award and three BAFTA Awards.
+BiographyJessie Buckley (born 28 December 1989) is an Irish actress and singer.
+Her accolades include an Academy Award, two BAFTA Awards, an Actor Award, a Golden Globe Award, a Critics' Choice Award and a Laurence Olivier Award.

-Buckley began her career in 2008 as a contestant on the BBC TV talent show I'd Do Anything, in which she came second.
-A RADA graduate, her early onscreen appearances were in BBC television series, such as War & Peace (2016) and Taboo (2017).
-Buckley made her film debut playing the lead role in Beast (2017), and had her breakthrough starring in the musical film Wild Rose (2018).
-Her performance as an aspiring country music singer in the latter earned her a nomination for the BAFTA Award for Best Actress in a Leading Role.
+Buckley began her acting career in 2008 as a contestant on the BBC talent show I'd Do Anything, in which she came second.
+A Royal Academy of Dramatic Art graduate, she made her early onscreen appearances in BBC television series such as War & Peace (2016) and Taboo (2017).
+Buckley made her film debut with the lead role in Beast (2017), followed by her breakthrough role as an aspiring country music singer in the musical film Wild Rose (2018); the latter earned her a nomination for the BAFTA Award for Best Actress in a Leading Role.

 Biography from the Wikipedia article Jessie Buckley.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.